 Complications at Birth

 Midwives are trained to perform a range of procedures that include checking for the umbilical cord in the second stage of delivery.
 They are also trained to unloop, pull or cut the cord when necessary.
 However, new research suggests that these practices are unnecessary and can even be harmful.
 The baby gets its oxygen during the stages of delivery from the umbilical cord; cutting it prematurely or touching it might shorten oxygen supplies in these critical moments of life.
 Dr. Rachel Reed, who is an expert in the field of childbirth, believes that complications associated with the umbilical cord are caused by improper handling in most cases.
-For instance, in the cases of an unexpected shoulder dystocia after premature cutting of a nuchal cord, the risk of the baby becoming short of oxygen are high.
+For instance, in the cases of an unexpected shoulder dystocia after premature cutting of a nuchal cord, the risk of the baby becoming short of oxygen is high.
 Not touching the cord seems to be a safe option.

 You May Also Like To Read – 7 Things That Can Make Labour Pain Worse